More Canadian university and college campuses going smoke-free: report - Red Deer Advocate

 Of the universities and colleges that are smoke-free, many have policies that also apply to cannabis, hookah smoking and e-cigarettes.

-Next month’s legalization of recreational marijuana is also spurring many post-secondary institutions to strengthen current smoke-free policies and may prod others to bring in their own bans.
+But next month’s legalization of recreational marijuana is spurring many post-secondary institutions to strengthen current smoke-free policies and may prod others to bring in their own bans.

 “Suddenly, it’s going to be legal to smoke cannabis.
 There are many underage students,” said Cunningham, noting that depending on the province, those under the age of 18 or 19 are prohibited from smoking pot.